Annuity Training Law

 Annuity Training List

-1. Can an insurer or agency obtain a list of their life agents who have and have not completed the eight-hour and the four-hour annuity training requirement?
+1. Can an insurer or agency obtain a list of their Life licensed agents who have and have not completed the eight-hour and the four-hour annuity training requirement?

-Yes, the Insurer or Agency can download a list of their life agents who have and have not completed the annuity training requirement by following the instruction on this link: Annuity Training Report.
+Yes, the Insurer or Agency can download a list of their Life licensed agents who have and have not completed the annuity training requirement by following the instruction on this link: Annuity Training Report.

-2. How can an Insurer or Agency obtain a list of their life agents in an Adobe Printable Document Format (PDF)?
+2. How can an Insurer or Agency obtain a list of their Life licensed agents in an Adobe Printable Document Format (PDF)?

-3. How can an Insurer or Agency obtain a list of their life agents in an Excel format?
+3. How can an Insurer or Agency obtain a list of their Life licensed agents in an Excel format?

 You will need to follow the procedures to create a Comma Separated Values (.csv) document.
 This link provides you with the procedures to run the report.
 To open the report in an Excel format, please follow the steps noted below.